meodai/waypoint-animation/README.md

 #### triggerSelector
 *default* '.js-animation-trigger'
-defines the class of the elements that should be mesured.
-Every time an element with this class will scroll in to visible range, the magic will hapen.
+defines the class of the elements that should be measured.
+Every time an element with this class will scroll in to visible range, the magic will happen.

 #### activeClass
 *default* 'is-shown'